 How to Study For Jeopardy - The Ultimate Guide for Contestant Hopefuls

 So, you’ve decided you want to take the leap and try out for Jeopardy!.
-Where do you begin your study?
+Where do you begin your Jeopardy study preparation?

-For you skimmers and TL;DR folks here's the short and skinny outline.
+For you skimmers and TL;DR folks here's the short and skinny outline to the age old question:

-- Practice with a purpose (make it harder)
+- Practice with a purpose by making it harder

 - Get better at the buzzer.